 By being a gamer, professional tournaments bring cash prizes as well.
 It is estimated that Tfue has made around $700,000 from Fortnite prize money alone, not including other game tournaments that he was a part of.

-Of course, sponsors are a big part of eSports and YouTube culture, and while it is unknown how much really Tfue earns from them, it is surely in hundreds of thousands of dollars a year.
+Of course, sponsors are a big part of eSports and YouTube culture, and while it is unknown how much really Tfue earns from them, it is undoubtedly hundreds of thousands of dollars a year.

 All in all, it is estimated that Tfue earns 15-20 million dollars a year.

 Techguided launched a study comparing the income of the 500 most successful esports players with the salaries of their respective state leaders.
-And despite the fact that many presidents are fairly well paid, their salaries are not on par with those of their country’s stars in eSports.
+And even though many presidents are well paid, their salaries aren’t on par with eSports stars.